AxelDelsol/error-compare/README.md

 Languages such as Haskell or Rust do not have exceptions.
 Instead, they use their type system to encode when an error occurs.

 In simple term, Result is a type that can either contain a value or an error.
 Functions that may generate an error return a Result and the caller decide what to do with it.

+---

+1. Same effect as exception.
+The user can pass down whatever is displayed to the support service
+1. It is very easy to know if a function can fail just by reading its signature.
+It also forces the developer to deal with the result if he/she wants to access the undelying value
+1. Requires knowledge about functional programming which is not that common in python.
+Also it does not work that well if it is not the idiomatic way to handle errors (such as Pyhton which is exception based).

 ### Tuple